dxps/fullstack-rust-axum-dioxus-rwa/backend/readme.md

 - starts a PostgreSQL instance as a Docker container
 - runs the database migrations within.

 If the database container is already running, you can skip the container bootstrap using `SKIP_DOCKER=true ./ops/init_db.sh`.
-Additional details regarding database migrations are documented [ops](./ops/readme.md).
+Additional details regarding database migrations are documented in [ops](./ops/readme.md).

 <br/>